Tooth Bonding

 What Is Dental Bonding?

 Dental bonding is a fairly straightforward process compared to other restorative dental treatments.
-Tooth bonding can be used to treat teeth discolored from tooth decay, chipped teeth, and gaps between teeth.
+Tooth bonding can be used to treat teeth discolored from tooth decay, chipped teeth, & gaps between teeth.
 In most cases, bonding procedures can be completed in a single visit.
 It doesn’t usually require anesthesia & takes about as long as your usual cleaning appointments.

 The dentist will remove some tooth enamel to roughen the surface where the bonding agent will be placed.
 After applying a liquid to help the resin stay attached, the dentist will shape the bonding material to be both functional & aesthetically pleasing.
 Once it is placed & molded, the material is solidified with ultraviolet light & then polished.
 The dentist will check to make sure you can comfortably bite down.
 If any adjustments are needed, they can smooth down or build up the restoration until you are satisfied.